litec-lectures/litec-workspace/setup/readme.md

 # `Setup`-Folder

 This folder contains information on how to setup a school notebook for your work at the Linzer Technikum.
-The intended audience is the "IT crowd", but it also might be used by any other LiTec teacher or student.
+The intended audience is the "IT-crowd", but it also might be used by any other LiTec teacher or student (or visitor of this repository).

 ---